DESTINATIONS · CALABRIA

 Discovering the Trail from Bova to Amendolea – Attractions and Activities

 The section connecting Bova with Amendolea is widely regarded as the heart of the Sentiero dell'Inglese.
-It can be completed in both directions, with the march from Amendolea to Bova being an intense ascent with an elevation gain of approximately 680 metres.
-The route from Bova to Amendolea is a steep descent, requiring sturdy footwear and optionally trekking poles to relieve the knees.
+It can be completed in both directions, with the march from Amendolea to Bova being an intense ascent with significant elevation gain.
+The route from Bova to Amendolea leads mainly downhill, making it easier to complete, but still requiring sturdy footwear and caution on stony ground.

 The Village of Bova